kunaldhariwal/Lealfet-Marker-and-popup-HeatMap/README.md

 The data used here is in JSON format.

-The lealfet-heat.js has been modified.
+The lealfet-heat.js and leaflet.css has been modified to make some customizatons.